kannikakabilar/Kannika-Notas/React/README.md

 root.render(<Counter />);
 ```

+> - <a style="color:#000000">Fetching data from API  and setting the result to a state value needs to be placed where in a react code?</a>
+> <br> A: Inside the useEffect function with an empty array as its second arg so that it doesn't infinitely keep rendering itself.
+>
 > - <a style="color:#000000">Example 3: Make a fetch request in useEffect to this api: 'https://www.boredapi.com/api/activity' and set the result to 'activity' state.
 The fetch request should only be executed once</a>

 ```jsx